-The shortage of respirators in many countries around the world is already a crisis, but it will become even more dire as the number of COVID-19 patients suffering from severe symptoms and requiring hospitalization increases.
+Shortages of ventilators in many countries around the world are already a crisis, but they will become even more dire as the number of COVID-19 patients suffering severe symptoms and requiring hospitalization increases.

 That's why solutions multiply in these hours to obtain faster and cheaper respirators to build, or equivalent solutions.
 Only this morning I told you about a MIT project for an open source and low cost respirator.

-Now a simple piece of hardware just FDA approved for emergency use is always available for free open source.
+Now a simple piece of hardware just approved by the FDA for emergency use is always available free and open source.
 Thanks to 3D printing it could be a key element to help multiply efforts.
 Quadruple them, to be precise.

-The device is designed to be used with ventilators that comply with existing standards and ISO standard respirator connectors and allows the use of filtering equipment to block any transmission of viruses and bacteria.
+The device is designed to be used with ventilators compliant with existing standard ISO respirator connectors and regulations and allows the use of filtration equipment to block the possible transmission of viruses and bacteria.

 The component was designed by the doctor Sarah Farris, an emergency room doctor, who shared the concept with her husband Ryan Farris, computer engineer who developed the initial prototype for 3D printing.

-Devices like this, approved under the FDA Emergency Use Authorization (EUA) are fully considered prototypes and the conditions of their use include the requirement to report the results of how they perform in practice.
+Devices like this one, approved under the FDA Emergency Use Authorization (EUA) are fully considered prototypes, and the conditions of their use include the requirement to report results of how they perform in practice.

 These data contribute to the ongoing study of their effectiveness, and to the development and refinement of their design in order to maximize their safety and efficacy.